Hike-a-bike means carrying your mountain bike over terrain that cannot be ridden

 How to Hike-a-Bike: A Lake District Guide

-By Lucy Allan>
+By Lucy Allan

-…is a common question we get asked.
+Why on earth would you want to carry a bike, up a mountain, on your shoulders?
+This is a common question we get asked.
 Well, enough of our pitiful attempts to justify its worth!
 To answer this properly, we've asked a few local shredders to kindly explain this crazy fetish.

 What is Hike-a-Biking?